JeffCoster/merge/ex1.md

       },
 ```

-Merger needs to be configurable to use any types, names and quantity of data objects, so it uses **jpath** to link to the required
+Merger is configurable to use any types, names and quantity of data objects, so it uses **jpath** to link to the required
 objects.
 Each separate source object needs to be registered.
 To do this there is a standard object name dataSources, and that is
 set up for this example as follows: